billrain/mainframe2cloud.github.io/_posts/2021-11-11-Enable-SRE-in-Mainframe-shop.markdown

 # Why there is a need to shift?
 IT operations teams have deployed monitoring tools for decades to track the performance of infrastructure, networks and applications that support business processes.
 As the IT landscape evolves, monitoring tools have shown limitations in their ability to adapt to the volatility of these architectures.
 Static dashboards with human-generated thresholds do not scale to these modern environments and are inflexible in assisting the resolution of unforeseen events.
 Using these tools, the business is unable to determine the state of its applications with a high degree of certainty and understand how their services impact business key performance indicators (KPIs) and customers’ digital experience.
 To deliver the digital experience necessary to remain competitive, enterprises, and not just their SREs, must go beyond infrastructure and make their digital business observable.

-Many seasoned Mainframe System Programmers(SP) may think the problem statement applies to distributed environments only and doubt the necessity for a 'centralied computing platform' like System z requires more monitoring, because being one of the most long lasting centralied computing platform, conventioal Mainframe shops have had much better observability of service health even certain level of log aggregation than contemporaneous on-prem distributed clusters, with modern Mainframe monitoring solutions, SP can utilise GUI to measure performance and health of system and services pretty much alike cloud native monitoring.
-Adopting SRE can maximize value of exsiting asset and improve service quaility to a higher level by practising Continuous Improvement.
+Many seasoned Mainframe System Programmers(SP) may think the problem statement applies to distributed environments only and doubt the necessity for a 'centralised computing platform' like System z requires more monitoring, because being one of the most long lasting centralised computing platform, conventional Mainframe shops have had much better observability of service health even certain level of log aggregation than contemporaneous on-prem distributed clusters, with modern Mainframe monitoring solutions, SP can utilise GUI to measure performance and health of system and services pretty much alike cloud native monitoring.
+Adopting SRE can maximize value of existing asset and improve service quality to a higher level by practising Continuous Improvement.

 ![Google SRE Book](https://lh3.googleusercontent.com/3gX2qgys2I-9HnEIvXUA10ed3AILvg5MclnKWBquEkJKP3g5_kD6WR7Ptwp3TwAGla1DuSmHv64MdTtACNLlArFVq7BwbTrTVhigsA=s900)
 Source: Google Service Reliability Hierarchy